Skip to content

 '!notEmpty' // value must be empty

-This wraps the validator in Verja\Validator\Not, which inverts the result and swaps the error key (e.g. NOT_EMPTYIS_EMPTY, or more generally prepends/removes NOT_).
+This wraps the validator in Verja\Validator\Not, which inverts the result and swaps the error key (e.g. NOT_EMPTYIS_EMPTY, or more generally prepends/removes NOT_). ! does not work for Filter, Converter, or NullPolicy string definitions.

 Implementing a filter